Tufted Angioma

 23. Endothelial Cell Abnormalities: Endothelial cells form the inner lining of blood vessels.
 Abnormalities in these cells, which may be genetic or acquired, can lead to the development of tufted angioma.

-25. Inherited Vascular Anomalies: Inherited vascular anomalies, such as hereditary hemorrhagic telangiectasia (HHT), have been associated with tufted angioma.
+25. Vascular Anomalies: Inherited vascular anomalies, such as hereditary hemorrhagic telangiectasia (HHT), have been associated with tufted angioma.
 These conditions can predispose individuals to abnormal blood vessel growth.

 26. Medications: Certain medications, although rare, have been linked to the development of tufted angioma.
 These medications may disrupt blood vessel development or interact with underlying genetic factors.